A

 Henrique da Rocha-Lima (BR) showed that the bacterium which

-cause of typhus.
-He named the organism Rickettsia
+likely the cause of typhus (camp fever).
+He named the organism Rickettsia prowazekii in honor of Howard

-prowazekii in honor of Howard Taylor Ricketts (US), who had died in 1910 of
+Taylor Ricketts (US), who had died in 1910 of typhus fever (camp fever) during an investigation of that disease,

 Edmund Weil (AT) and Arthur Felix (PL-GB) reported that the sera

-of patients suffering from typhus agglutinate certain strains of the bacterium Proteus, originally isolated from the
+of patients suffering from typhus (camp fever) agglutinate certain strains of

-urine of a typhus fever victim.
-The OX-2 and OX-19 strains of Proteus are commonly used.
-Serum from
+isolated from the urine of a typhus fever 9camp fever) victim.
+The OX-2 and

-commonly in humans.
-Today this procedure is called the Weil-Felix Test.
+spp. normally occur quite commonly in humans.
+Today this procedure is called the

-Mather H. Neill (US) discovered that
+Mather H.

-could be used as a differential test with European,
+differential test with European, or

-called the Neill-Mooser phenomenon after Neill and Herman Mooser, a Swiss
+phenomenon after Neill and Herman Mooser, a Swiss pathologist working in Mexico (1085; 1129).

 William Fletcher (MY) and J.E.
 Lesslar (MY) found that the Proteus OX-K strain appears specifically